igrmk/procto/README.md

 It provisions a virtual machine with:

 - A Let's Encrypt certificate
-- Nginx to proxy from remote HTTPS to local HTTP
+- Nginx to proxy from remote HTTPS to remote HTTP
 - SSH to proxy from remote HTTP to local HTTP

 Essentially, it's a poor man's alternative to ngrok.